 Blood in stools

-Iron deficiency anaemia because of blood loss
+Iron deficiency anemia because of blood loss

 The urgency for a bowel movement